Last week I listened to a candidate who stated: “I believe in our Constitution and in the wisdom of our founding fathers.”

 The 3rd Amendment was relevant to its time.
 As was the 2nd Amendment when, as the prefatory clause stated, a militia was necessary to the security of a free state.

-Does a different context mean those Amendments should be discarded?
+Does a new context mean those Amendments should be discarded?

 Not necessarily.
 They remain precedents that can serve to clarify foundational intentions regarding the reach of government.